Skip to content

 Forced-air heater – these are able to blast a huge amount of direct heat, albeit in a limited direction.
 They are ideal if you wish to warm a specific part of the garage, such as a work table.

-Convection heaters – since they radiate heat in a 360 arc, they work best if they can be placed in the center of the garage.
+Convection heaters – since they radiate heat all around the unit, they work best if they can be placed in the center of the garage, but usually need to be placed up against a wall.

 Wall-mounted heater – not as powerful as the other models, these usually top out at 30,000 BTUs.
 They offer the convenience of an electric heater without the need for an outlet.
 This makes them ideal for warming smaller garages and workshops.